rchain/reference/faq.md

 **I can't upload files into the member.rchain.coop site.
 What's wrong?**  \
 The file names of your identity documents cannot have spaces or special characters.
 Please use legacy file names such as 'passport.jpg' and try uploading again.

-**Is there a bounty program?**  \
-Yes.
-Bounties are task based with peer review.
-Tasks vary, but typically bounties are available for core development, community formation, marketing, business development, and channel operation.
-Github is used for [issue tracking and project management](https://github.com/rchain/Members/).
-JIRA is used for [issues for development work] (https://rchain.atlassian.net/wiki/spaces/CORE/pages/105938971/Bounties+for+Development+work).

-**Can I earn RHOCs by participating in projects?**  \
-Yes.
-Read [CONTRIBUTING.md](https://github.com/rchain/Members/blob/master/CONTRIBUTING.md), then look for projects you’d like to participate in.

 ## Developers